-Status: Counsellors generally operate as Level 3 trainees, Level 4 diploma holders, Level 5 specialists, Level 6 supervisors or Level 7 postgraduate / Masters.
-It is important to note that life experience is equally important and it is useful for clients to understand the difference between counsellors/psychotherapists, psychologists and psychiatrists.
+Status: Counsellors generally operate as L3 trainees, L4 diploma holders, L5 specialists, L6 supervisors or L7 postgrad’ / Masters.
+It is important to note that life experience is equally important and it is useful for clients to understand the difference between psychotherapists, psychologists and psychiatrists.

-Harm: Should the client make a disclosure to the effect that they are likely to harm themself or others, then they should be aware of the Limits of Confidentiality.
-The onus is on the counsellor at this point to raise such concerns with the necessary authority.
+Harm: Should the client disclose that he/she is likely to harm themself or others, then they should be aware of the Limits of Confidentiality.
+The onus is on the counsellor to raise such concerns with the necessary authority.

 Agency policies, complaints procedures and payment methods should be made clear at the outset of the client-counsellor relationship.